tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-QueryAPI.md

 For authentication and authorization, valid OAuth2.0 Bearer token must be passed in [Authorization header](/rest/api/#create-the-request).
 The token must be issued to `https://api.timeseries.azure.com/` resource (also known as "audience" in the token).

 Optional request headers:
-- `x-ms-client-request-id` - a client request id.
-Service logs this ID.
-Allows to trace operation end-to-end across services.
+- `x-ms-client-request-id` - a client request ID.
+Service records this value.
+Allows the service to trace operation across services.
-- `x-ms-client-session-id` - a client session id.
-Service logs this ID.
-Allows to trace a group of related operations end-to-end across services.
+- `x-ms-client-session-id` - a client session ID.
+Service records this value.
+Allows the service to trace a group of related operations across services.
 - `x-ms-client-application-name` - name of the application that generated this request.
-Service logs this value.
+Service records this value.

 Response headers:
 - `x-ms-request-id` - server generated request ID.
 Can be used to contact Microsoft to investigate a particular request.